A Word On Egyptian Cotton & Thread Count From Founder, Susan Dollenmaier

 It is also important to know that long staple cotton will not pill on the surface of sheeting like short staple.
 The long fibers are more or less “locked down” in the weaving.
 They will not stick up, as short fibers will, to produce pilling when abraded.
 In many cases, it is not possible to know exactly where the cotton was grown.
 It is graded and sold through brokers to mills.

 All cotton sheeting produced by Anichini utilizes long staple cotton.
 You should purchase sheeting from a reputable company but also learn to touch and feel the fabric.
-Back to the wine analogy, it is a learned skill to differentiate between good and poor quality.
+Back to the wine analogy, it is a learned experience to differentiate one wine from another.

 DO YOU HAVE A QUESTION ON COTTON?